precisioncareers/pts-website/_posts/2019-11-21-the-overseas-p-factor-where-personality-matters-the-most-overseas-managers.md

 ---
 layout: post-with-sidebar
-title: 'The Overseas P-Factor: Where Personality Matters the Most...Overseas Managers'
+title: 'Where Personality Matters the Most...Overseas Managers'
 description: >-
   The overseas contracting industry is one of the most unique and demanding work environments in the world.
-What makes us successful is our ability to handle stress, deal with other coworkers, and manage a family far away that really determines our success or failures.
+What makes us successful is our ability to handle stress, ...
 author: Jake Frazer
 featured: true
 categories: